-Applications must be based on original and timely scientific questions.
+Applications must be based on original scientific questions that are of current interest.
 Applicants must clearly indicate how the response to the scientific question addressed is critically dependent on the networking of the selected biobanks.

 Applicants must describe the development of the IT system and how it will be implemented in an implementation plan.
 This plan must include the justification for the selected IT system.
-It must provide information on how the quality of and access to data will be guaranteed in the long term, on the interoperability of the biobanks, and on how the compatibility of their data will be ensured.
+It must provide information on how the quality of and access to data in accordance with the FAIR principles will be guaranteed, on the interoperability of the biobanks, and on how the compatibility of their data will be ensured.